 I have long been a defender of Wikipedia.
-The fact that it allows for instant correction makes it far more reliable than many Pulitzer Award winning books, who sometimes have errors on their first page.
+The fact that it allows for instant correction makes it far more reliable than many Pulitzer Award winning books, which sometimes have errors on their first page.

 And the way it maintains balance in the midst of recent national socio-political discussions is remarkable